skrey/yellow-extensions/source/core/README.md

 <p align="center"><img src="core-screenshot.png?raw=true" width="795" height="836" alt="Screenshot"></p>

-## How to customise a website
+## How to edit a website on the computer

-If you want to adjust the content, then use [Markdown](https://github.com/datenstrom/yellow-extensions/tree/master/source/markdown).
+You can use your favorite text editor and change everything in the file manager.
 All content is located in your `content` folder.
+Basically, what you see in the file manager is the website you get.
 Create the file `content/shared/header.md` for a header.
 Create the file `content/shared/footer.md` for a footer.
 You can also create a header and footer in any other folder, then it will only be shown on pages in the same folder.
 Some themes have support for header, footer and sidebar.

+## How to customise a website

 If you want to adjust HTML, then change the layout.
 The default layout is defined in file `system/settings/system.ini`.
 A different layout can be defined in the [settings](#settings) at the top of each page, for example `Layout: default`.
 All layout files are stored in your `system/layouts` folder.
 There's an [API for developers](https://github.com/datenstrom/yellow-extensions/tree/master/source/help), for example to create your own navigation.